Around the World on Two Wheels - Travel Tips for the Cycling Nomad

 • Toilet Paper (you don’t want to be caught without this one in the middle of nowhere!)

-The first long cycle trip I did (from London to the Mediterranean coast of Spain) all I took was one bag, worn on my back.
+On the first long cycle trip I did (from London to the Mediterranean coast of Spain), all I took was one bag, worn on my back.
 There were two of us on that trip, so we could split the one tent we took between us.
-This is the most common way we cyclists carry all of our essentials on our tours.
+This is the most common way we cyclists carry all of our travel essentials on the road.

 On the plus side, you’ll tend to keep the bag light if you are wearing it on your back, taking only the definite essentials that you’ll keep with you at all times.